 The monthly amount submitted by OEFC is included as a manual line item on OEFC's preliminary settlement statement and final settlement statement for the last trading day of the month.
+Any amount submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the month.
 The charge type used is 143 "NUG Contract Adjustment Settlement Amount".